wisp-forest/docs/docs/lavender/markdown-syntax.md

 To get the translation key of a given keybind, look it up in game's `options.txt` file.
 You'll notice that it saves the keybindings using a `key_` prefix - you need to drop this.
 The key in our example here is stored as `key_key.attack` in the file, yet we only use `key.attack`

+### Translations
+:octicons-tag-24: 0.1.3

+To insert a string translated using the game's translation system, wrap the key in `%{...}%`.
+For instance, `%{item.minecraft.diamond}%` would display the translated name of the diamond item in the client's active language.

 ### Entities, Items, Blocks and Recipes

 To insert a preview of the mentioned game elements, you use the same syntax as for keybindings - like in these examples: